vkarlen/JQuery-Server-Calculator/README.md

 This is a server-side calculator that can do simple equations with two given values.

-To see the fully functional site, please visit: [DEPLOYED VERSION OF APP](www.heroku.com)
+To see the fully functional site, please visit: [Heroku](https://cryptic-everglades-97036.herokuapp.com/)

 ## Usage